 Should the grievance or complaint be lodged against another person(s), these persons will be interviewed separately and impartially.
 Individuals must be given the opportunity to respond fully to the allegations and may have another person present, as a support person, if they wish.
-If after investigation, it is concluded that the grievance is substantiated:

-- both parties will be told of the decision and the reason for it - immediate and appropriate steps will be taken to prevent the grievance from recurring - if after investigation, it is concluded that the grievance is not substantiated both parties will be notified of the decision and the reason - the family will be informed that if they are not satisfied with any decision relating to the grievance procedure they should consult with an external body for further advice such as the Regulatory Authority - if the grievance or complaint is of a serious nature, or there is a reasonable belief the complaint is any allegation of sexual or physical abuse the Approved Provider is responsible to inform the Regulatory Authority (refer to Child Protection Policy).
+If after investigation, it is concluded that the grievance or complaint is substantiated:

-FAMILIES WILL:
+- both parties will be told of the decision and the reason for it - immediate and appropriate steps will be taken to prevent the grievance from recurring - if the grievance or complaint is of a serious nature, or there is a reasonable belief the complaint is criminal conduct or a reportable conduct allegation Approved Provider is responsible to inform the Regulatory Authority (refer to Child Safe and Child Protection Policy). - if after investigation, it is concluded that the grievance is not substantiated both parties will be notified of the decision and the reasons - the complainant will be informed that if they are not satisfied with any decision relating to the grievance procedure, they should consult with an external body for further advice such as the Regulatory Authority

-• be informed of our duty of care to ensure that all persons are provided with a high level of equity and fairness in relation to the management of complaints.
-The complaints procedure for families ensures a fair opportunity for all stakeholders to be heard and promotes effective conflict resolution within our Service.
+Children and Families will:

-- attempt to discuss their complaints with the relevant educator associated with a particular child and/or family as the first step to resolving the issue - communicate any concerns they may have in writing addressed to the Approved Provider or Nominated Supervisor [see: Complaints/Grievance Form] - raise any unresolved concerns with the Approved Provider or Nominated Supervisor - maintain confidentiality at all times.
+- be informed of our duty of care to ensure that all persons are provided with a high level of equity and fairness in relation to the management of complaints.
+The complaints procedure for families ensures a fair opportunity for all stakeholders to be heard and promotes effective conflict resolution within our Service. - Families will support Children know who to talk to if they are worried or feeling unsafe. - In relation to all adult-initiated complaints, it is important to identify with the complainant, whether or not the child is aware that the concerns have been raised on their behalf, and the nature of any discussions the complaints have already had about the complaint with the child - attempt to discuss their complaints with the relevant staff member associated with a particular child and/or family as the first step to resolving the issue - communicate any concerns they may have in writing addressed to the organization or Manager [see: Complaints/Grievance Form] - raise any unresolved concerns with Centre/Service Manager or the organisation - maintain confidentiality at all times.